Overview – Lion Sands GR

 - Safari packages include only expensive, fully inclusive options

-- During game drives the focus lies mainly on flagship species
+- During game drives, the focus lies mainly on flagship species

 The wildlife viewing here is excellent.
 All high-profile safari animals are present and readily seen.
 This includes the leopard, which is usually difficult to find.
-Leopards are well acclimated and relaxed throughout the area, and you are almost guaranteed a sighting.
+Leopard are well acclimated and relaxed throughout the area, and you are almost guaranteed a sighting.
 Many antelope species are represented, although they are often overlooked with the focus tending to be on more exciting species.